 Beta hydroxy acids have a hydroxyl or OH group on the beta carbon or two carbons down from the carboxyl group.
 Although citric acid can be seen as both an alpha hydroxy acid and a beta hydroxy acid, salicylic acid is the only skincare acid, commonly referred to as a beta hydroxy acid.
 This beta hydroxy acid shares similar benefits with alpha hydroxy acids, including exfoliation, reduction in hyperpigmentation, and evening of skin texture.

 The prefix “poly” means “many,” thus polyhydroxy acids have two or more hydroxyl or OH groups on the molecule.
-The polyhydroxy acids are seen as “second generation” AHAs, since one of the hydroxyl groups is on the alpha carbon, therefore giving PHAs similar skin benefits as AHAs, but with some additional advantages.7 PHAs are larger molecules than AHAs, so their penetration is limited and gradual, which means less irritation for those with sensitive skin.8 The multiple hydroxyl groups also attract water, providing additional moisturization.
+The polyhydroxy acids are seen as “second generation” AHAs, since one of the hydroxyl groups is on the alpha carbon, therefore giving PHAs similar skin benefits as AHAs, but with some additional advantages.9 PHAs are larger molecules than AHAs, so their penetration is limited and gradual, which means less irritation for those with sensitive skin.10 The multiple hydroxyl groups also attract water, providing additional moisturization.
 Their antioxidant properties help prevent oxidative damage from UV exposure and fight glycation, sugar-induced sallowness and skin sagging.
 PHAs enhance skin barrier function and can enhance the therapeutic benefits of other actives.11 Gluconolactone is a polyhydroxy acid while lactobionic acid is actually a polyhydroxy bionic acid, a PHA attached to a sugar molecule.
 Gluconolactone and lactobionic acid do not provide the same degree of exfoliation as the traditional AHAs but they come with additional benefits and are a good starting point for those that have never used acids before.

 Azelaic Acid is a dicarboxylic acid, meaning there are two carboxyl functional groups on the molecule, one on each side of the carbon chain.
 It does not have hydroxyl or OH groups along the carbon chain, like AHAs or BHA.
 Azelaic acid is a “skin balancing” ingredient, addressing bioprocesses in the skin that are overreacting, and bringing them back to a normal state.
 This skin normalizer decreases hyperpigmentation without impacting normal pigmentation, normalizes cell turnover, and reduces blemishes without reducing sebum production.
 Due to its high molecular weight, it is a more gentle exfoliant and actually reduces skin sensitivity by reducing proinflammatory agents and acting as an antioxidant.
-Azelaic acid provides comedolytic and antimicrobial benefits to address blemishes while minimizing impact on skin’s natural microflora.10 It is commonly used to treat both acne and rosacea.12 Azelaic acid reduces bumps and evens skin texture, improves hyperpigmentation, reduces redness and inflammation, fades post-acne marks, and both treats and prevents skin congestion.
+Azelaic acid provides comedolytic and antimicrobial benefits to address blemishes while minimizing impact on skin’s natural microflora.
+It is commonly used to treat both acne and rosacea.12 Azelaic acid reduces bumps and evens skin texture, improves hyperpigmentation, reduces redness and inflammation, fades post-acne marks, and both treats and prevents skin congestion.
 Potassium azeloyl diglycinate, an azelaic acid derivative, combines the benefits of azelaic acid and glycine, in addition to normalizing sebum production.

 Acids can easily be incorporated into any skincare regimen.
 They work on all skin types, for a multitude of benefits.